lsants/DeepOperatorML/README.md

-# DeepONet For Soil-Structure Interaction
+# DeepNeuroOps

 ## Description

-This project aims to develop a framework for solving physical problems using a Operator Learning approach.
+This project aims to develop a framework for solving problems (e.g. PDEs) using an Operator Learning approach.
 The framework currently provides interfaces for data processing, a modular DeepONet architecture and a wide variety of optimization schemes.
-The user can define a new custom physical problem using the interface and solve it using one of the implemented models.
+The user can define a new custom problem using the interface and solve it using one of the implemented models.

 ## Project Overview